DroptuneHQ/droptune-og/README.md

 But almost any contribution will be beneficial at this point.

 If you've got an improvement, just send in a pull request.
 If you've got feature ideas, simply [open a new issues](https://github.com/Shpigford/droptune/issues/new)!

+Also, ask questions and discuss the project on Gitter: https://gitter.im/DroptuneHQ/Lobby

 ## License & Copyright
 Released under the MIT license, see the [LICENSE](./LICENSE) file.
 Copyright (c) 2018 Sabotage Media LLC.